dbpkgs/cookie/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: '🚀 Feature request'
-about: Suggest an idea to help us improve this software
+about: You have a better idea that will make @dbpkgs/cookie better or want to discuss some aspect of the software
-title: "[FEATURE]"
+title: 'Feature'
 labels: Feature suggestion
 assignees: ''
 ---

 **Is your feature request related to a problem?
 Please describe.**